catalyzedgrey/GraphicsProject/README.md

 First-person controls WASD

 # Objects
-Horse, floating house, wind mill, birds, reflective water
+Horse, floating house, wind mill, birds, reflective water, fire with some particles flying off of it